AldenL/CovidCases/README.md

 ### Linear Regression on Vaccine and Dates Over Time

-Using linear regression on cases and dates over time.
+Using linear regression with dates over time as independent varaiable and covid cases as dependent variable.
 As you can see, the model has a fairly low accuracy against the testing data of only 0.49506 or 50% accuracy.
 As well as a high Mean Squared Error of 979224 and a correlation coefficient of -9.20746.

 ![graph](graphs/lineardatemodel.png)